w0utje/WavesLPoSDistributer/README.md

 If you can't start 'start_collector', check if the script has execute 'x' on it.
 If not add with: ```chmod u+x start_collector.sh```

-NOTE
+NOTE\
 The script can consume a serious amount of memory and exits with errors during it's run.
 Therefore I've put 'start_collector.sh' script as starter which runs 'node appng.js' with some memory optimized settings.
 For me it works with tweaks to 65KB of stack memory and 8GB of available RAM.
-So use 'start_collector.sh' if you run into problems and tweak to your available RAM.
-If it keeps on exitting, then shrink the block batchsize that are collected during one batch.
+So use 'start_collector.sh' if you run into problems and tweak to your available RAM.\
+If it keeps on exitting, then shrink the block batchsize that are collected during one batch.\
 This way multiple smaller batchsizes will be collected and consume less memory.
 To decrease the initial batchsize, edit file config.json and set "blockwindowsize" smaller.
 With smaller collector batches, you get multiple pending payments in the payment queue.
 These multiple payments jobs can be merged by running the 'txoptimizer.py' tool.
+Txoptimizer.py merges all pending payment jobs into one larger job.
+It a wonderfull way to collect while you don't have much resources on your machine.

 NOTE
 To run the collector tool every night @1 AM, edit /etc/crontab and put in following line;